-New rebuilding plans need to be developed for American place and Gulf of Maine (GOM) cod.
+New rebuilding plans need to be developed for American plaice and Gulf of Maine (GOM) cod.
 Both stocks had original rebuilding plan end dates in 2014.
-However adequate progress towards rebuilding was not made, which requires new rebuilding schedules to be developed within two
+However adequate progress towards rebuilding was not made, which requires new rebuilding schedules to be developed within two years (see letter to Council from Acting Regional Administrator Dan Morris dated May 30, 2012).
+The Magnuson-Stevens Act states that rebuilding time periods should be as short as possible, not to exceed 10 years.